 To find a job you need skills and a portfolio.
 In the field of IT technology, more than any other field, candidates are judged by their skills.
 By presenting projects that they have successfully completed or worked for they can prove what they really can do.

 But what is the best place to acquire these skills or just try programming and see if it’s your thing – this is the free “Programming Basics” course.
 It is a preparation for the Software Engineering curriculum we offer.
 If you pass successfully, will give you all the necessary skills to start a career as a Junior Developer.
-All you have to do is apply for it.
-Take this step forward in the Programming world with the free “Programming Basics” today!
-We are expecting you!
+If you want to jump in and start learning to code today, learn more about our courses HERE!